maraudical/StatusEffectsFramework-Unity/README.md

 - **Unlimited** customizability with each effect
 - Float, int, and bool variables that **dynamically** update with effects
 - Status effect grouping to easilly manage multiple effects
+- Conditional adding/removing when effects are applied in tandem to other effects

 # Supported versions
 - (Tested on)Unity 2022.x